Staying Healthy

 There are high-back booster seats and backless booster seats.
 High-back booster seats should be used in vehicles with lower seat backs that do not support a child's head.

-Booster seats should be used until your child is tall enough that the car's seat belts fit correctly.
+Booster seats should be used until your child is tall enough so the car's seat belts fit correctly.
 This means that the shoulder belt fits across the chest and shoulder, not across the neck or face, and the lap belt crosses at the upper thighs.
-In most vehicles, children who are 4' 9" tall can be safely secured with standard shoulder and lap belts in the back seat.
+In most vehicles, children who are 4'9" (four feet, nine inches) tall can be safely secured with standard shoulder and lap belts in the back seat.

 Conclusion